Project Resources

 April 2025

-Per S.119, the ECE Profession Bill, the Office of Professional Regulation (OPR) would license early childhood educators working in state-regulated, non-public settings: family child care home programs and center-based child care programs.
+Per the ECE Profession Bill, the Office of Professional Regulation (OPR) would license early childhood educators working in state-regulated, non-public settings: family child care home programs and center-based child care programs.
 Educators who hold AOE teacher licensure with ECE endorsement would be exempt from OPR regulation.

 ECE Profession Bill Recommended Timeline